JasonVasquez1/Azure-Sentinel-Honeypot-Lab/README.md

 # Azure Sentinel HoneypotLab
 # Overview:
 This project simulates a real world SOC environment using Azure Sentinel.
 It involved deploying a cloud-based honeypot, collecting and analyzing security logs, monitoring authentication attempts, and visualizing attack activity.
-Through this lab, I gained hands-on experience with SIEM-based threat detection, log analytics, and cloud security monitoring in Microsoft Azure.
+Through this lab, I gained hands on experience with SIEM based threat detection, log analytics, and cloud security monitoring in Microsoft Azure.

 ## Step 1: Azure Environment